Sunday, May 3, 2026

 run0 efibootmgr -b 0000 -B

-Leave only "Linux Boot Manager" in the list.
+Leave "Linux Boot Manager" in the list.

 Step 23: Enable Automatic Bootloader Updates